 Should the two of you decide to have children, it will be easy providing your child with your husband’s last name.
 Children are often given their mother’s last name, but being married with your husband’s name automatically ensures your child gets your husband’s last name.

-On the other hand, choosing to keep your last name has its own benefits as well.
-Aside from it asserting your independence in your relationship, you aren’t burdened with the responsibility of spending additional time and effort updating your name in all government forms, your place of work, and other organizations where your maiden name is affiliated with.
+On the other hand, choosing to keep your last name has its own benefits, as well.
+Aside from it asserting your independence in your relationship, you aren’t burdened with the responsibility of spending additional time and effort updating your name in all government forms, your place of work, and other organizations where you used your maiden name.

 In case of children, you and your spouse have the option of using your husband’s name, your name, or a hyphenation of both names.
 If you’re going against the traditional, having your own maiden name puts you at an advantage at deciding what your child’s name will be.

 How to Legally Change Back to Your Maiden Name